motion/orbit/notes/next-nate.md

 notes from onboarding andrew:

 - adding app to local apps not reloading
-- some bug with Desktop.state.workspaceState.nameRegistry not being set after adding local app
 - reloading of apps would be important from the UI in case things dont work
 - return errors from app methods / postgres to UI
 - searchResults app shouldn't insert by default
 - make workers wait for app to finish startup before starting
 - node rebuilding slowly
-- useApp() is hard to use, you have to pass the AppBit, and useAppBit() takes an id it should just take a normal FindOptions

 ---